128technology/docs/docs/ts_logs.md

 ---
-title: Understanding Logs on the 128T
+title: Understanding Logs on the SSR
 sidebar_label: Logs
 ---
-Logs 128T are stored in 4 principal locations: `/var/log/128technology/`, `/var/log/install128t/`, `/var/log/salt/` and in the journal.
+SSR logs are stored in 4 principal locations: `/var/log/128technology/`, `/var/log/install128t/`, `/var/log/salt/` and in the journal.

-- `/var/log/128technology/`, as the name suggests, contains the majority of the logs related to 128T application processing.
+- `/var/log/128technology/`, as the name suggests, contains the majority of the logs related to SSR application processing.
-- 128T utilizes [Salt Stack](https://docs.saltproject.io) for life cycle management and Dev Ops automation.
+- The SSR utilizes [Salt Stack](https://docs.saltproject.io) for life cycle management and Dev Ops automation.
 Salt-related log files are contained within their default directory of `/var/log/salt/`.
-- The 128T-installer is a separate application that is used for installing and upgrading the 128T.
+- The `128T-installer` is a separate application that is used for installing and upgrading the SSR.
 Any logs related to installation, initialization, upgrade, or rollback will be contained within the `/var/log/install128t/` directory.
-- The journal contains logs from processes that are managed by systemd and not by the 128T process manager.
+- The journal contains logs from processes that are managed by systemd and not by the SSR process manager.
 In order to view logs related to these processes, you can execute `journalctl -u <process>`.
-128T-related processes that are managed by systemd are:
+SSR-related processes that are managed by systemd are:
   - `128TWeb`
   - `nginx`
   - `128TWebAuth`